othnin/Machine-Learning-WebStack/README.md

 ## General Overview for use:

-1. End User builds/trains his ML model in python.
+1. End User builds/trains there ML model in python.
 Saves encoders, datasets, etc in research/.
 The python code for the pipeline needs to be saved in backend/server/apps/ml/<projectname>.
 The example we have loaded is income_classifier.
 Inside there put in your files with the python pipeline code.
 The compute_predict function is required at this time.

 2. SW Engineer will add the code into the load_algorithms.py file.
 This loads into the registry that holds all the ML Algorithms.